Temple Gate

 Temple Square

-Just outside the regeneration area sits Temple Square, which forms a vital link between Temple Quarter and the rest of the city along the Brunel Mile.
+Just outside the regeneration area sits Temple Square, which forms a vital link between Temple Quarter and the rest of the city.
+This site could also be redeveloped to create a gateway development on the Brunel Mile.

 Temple Gate infrastructure improvements